-Chef’s Table: Tom Bascon Talks About The Experiences That Shaped Him
+Chef Tom Bascon Of M Dining Talks About The Experiences That Shaped Him

 Who is Tom Bascon and why should you get to know him?
 After graduating from the French Culinary Institute, working in New York at Nobu (famed Japanese-Peruvian restaurant of Chef Nobu Matsuhisa), and providing top-notch catering services, Chef Tom Bascon has found his home at M Dining.